RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

 <p align="center">
     <img src="Images/Main06.jpeg" alt="Description" width="800">
 </p>

+## Testing

+To verify that the joystick work as it should I check it with the [Joyride software](https://refurbished-commodore.com/tools).
+Result is that all directions and fire buttons works fine works as expected.
+All tests pass.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm